Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Motivation

-The Principle of Least Privilege (PoLP)~\cite{saltzer-protection} (PoLP) is a security principle that limits a principal's privilege to the minimum necessary.
-PoLP is commonly enforced by compartmentalization~\cite{compartmentalization}, which isolates principals into distinct protection domains (e.g., processes, sandboxes, containers) and applies least-privilege policies to each domain with access control mechanisms (e.g., DAC, MAC~\cite{selinux,apparmor}, RBAC~\cite{rbac}).
+The main security risk we identify in LLM agents is the non-compliance with Principle of Least Privilege~(PoLP)~\cite{saltzer-protection}.
+PoLP is a security principle that limits a principal's privilege to the minimum.
+It is commonly enforced by compartmentalization~\cite{compartmentalization}, which isolates principals into distinct protection domains~(e.g., processes, sandboxes).
+Each protection domain is granted access only to the minimum set of resources and operations for its intended purpose.
+In general-purpose software systems, the minimum privilege is typically defined by the trust level of a principal.
+For instance, in operating systems, untrusted user processes are granted a restricted set of privileges when accessing kernel resources and operations.
+Similarly, in web browsers, the Rule Of 2~\cite{rule-of-two} ensures that no more than two of the following conditions are simultaneously satisfied: (i) untrusted data, (ii) unsafe implementation, and (iii) high privilege.

-However, the current implementations of LLM agents do not enforce PoLP~\cite{indirect-prompt}.
-In current LLM agents, there is only one protection domain: the agent, which holds full privileges over all plugins.
-As a result, if an attacker compromises the agent, they immediately gain unrestricted access to all plugins, including privileged ones, thus violating PoLP.

-Reasoning about why current LLM agents do not adhere to the PoLP, we find that their inherent design makes it challenging to enforce the traditional PoLP techniques.
-First, it is difficult to generalize a security policy and enforcement mechanism for LLM agents.
-A security policy defines the permissions of a principal (i.e., subject) over resources (i.e., object) and operations (i.e., action).
-An enforcement mechanism ensures that the security policy is complied within the system.
-As a new paradigm, LLM agents lack a security policy and enforcement mechanism to restrict their privileges to the minimum necessary.

-Second, code and data are not strictly separated in LLM agents.
-When an agent processes a malicious prompt provided by untrusted data, it follows the instructions in the prompt, which is called a prompt injection attack~\cite{indirect-prompt}.
-Prompts are analogous to code in software, as they instruct the agent to call plugins and perform actions.
-Likewise, prompt injection attacks are analogous to arbitrary code injection attacks.
-Arbitrary code injection is prevented by strictly separating code and data~(e.g., No-Execute (NX) bit~\cite{nx}) and not setting executable permissions on malicious data.
-However, in LLM agents, all data is can directly or indirectly instruct the agent, making it challenging to distinguish between code and data.